simonhearne/webperfninja/_posts/2017-04-07-twitter-pwa.markdown

 <figcaption>Lack of integrated share options is frustrating.</figcaption>
 </figure>

+## Minor annoyances

+1. Can't have multiple accounts logged in simultaneously
+2. Saved searches are gone
+3. No option to add to list
+4. No swipe actions

 ## Conclusion

 So I've moved back to the native application.
 Of course that doesn't mean I can't use the PWA, as I can just open up [mobile.twitter.com](https://mobile.twitter.com/) and get the full PWA experience.
 The Twitter PWA is trying to do a lot, while browsers are still getting to grips with implementing the specifications.
 Having Twitter invested in the PWA ecosystem should really help to push the development along.